iarmaanx/HealthSpot/README.md

  Your Health Our Priority
  <br>

-This website is hosted at - https://iarmaansingh.github.io/HealthSpot/
+This website is hosted at - [Click Here](https://myhealthspot.netlify.app/)
 <br>
 <br>